Gexkill/sweng2/DD/src/index.md

   - api/v1/ride
     - POST: create a new ride

+**N.B.** To end the ride we use the position of the driver, when the position it's nearby the final location the ride will be canceled. **Good here or not?**

 **INSERT API TO SAY THAT A RIDE IS TERMINATED EVEN IN INTERFACES DESIGN** and in mockup and ux

 ### Design patterns